groboclown/petronia/docs/events.md

 In general, events should be considered "fire and forget."
 On a rare occasion, an event requires a response, such as registering a portal and receiving the portal ID or an error response if something didn't go right.

+In these cases, the general mechanism is to have the initiating event have the form "(RequestName):Request", and the result usually have two events, "(RequestName):Failed" and "(RequestName):Success".

 ## Schema